chrisarg/Killing-it-with-PERL/_posts/2024-08-15-The-Day-Perl-Stood-Still.md

 Time taken to allocate and initialize array: 0.000203 seconds Initializes per second: 4926.108374
 ```
-which is practically has the same order of magnitude as the equivalent allocation as the _Inline::C_ malloc/C approach.
+which is practically executes in the same order of magnitude as the equivalent allocation as the _Inline::C_ malloc/C approach.
 After researching the issue further, I discovered that the malloc I grew to admire trades speed in memory allocation for generality, and there is a plethora of faster memory allocators out there.
 It seems that Perl is using one such allocator for its strings, and kicks C's butt in this task of allocating buffers.